bbauska/Coursera-Bootstrap/README.md

 support.
 In this module we will learn about using the JS components without writing any JavaScript Code.

-This is possible using the data-&ast; attributes that Bootstrap provides for us to control the components.
+This is possible using the data-\* attributes that Bootstrap provides for us to control the components.

 At the end of this module, you will be able to: